 New York Daily News Op-Ed By Stewart Mader

-Congratulations to the MTA for signaling a bright future by hiring Pete Tomlin (World-renowned subway signal guru hired to speed up NYC’s trains, February 4).
+Congratulations to the transit professionals at the MTA for signaling a bright future by hiring Pete Tomlin (World-renowned subway signal guru hired to speed up NYC’s trains, February 4).
 Working for Andy Byford, he joins a long list of skilled transit pros on both sides of the Hudson who’ve consistently delivered for customers despite the fits and starts of policy and politics.

 Let’s look back.
 The MTA reconditioned seven subway tunnels ahead of schedule after Superstorm Sandy.
 Some fixes required full shutdowns.
 Others, partial closures.
 After New York City Transit completely shut down the N and R train tunnels for extensive repair and fortification, the project wrapped up a month early and $30M under budget.
 Elsewhere on the subway, night and weekend tunnel repairs restored service a week early to 2 and 3 train customers.